Aadu Puli Attam (1977 film)

 Aadu Puli Aattam is a 1977 Indian Tamil-language action film directed by S. P. Muthuraman, starring Kamal Haasan, Rajinikanth, Sangeetha and Sripriya.
 Later in 1978, S. P. Muthuraman remade the film in Telugu as Yetthuku Pai Yetthu.
-A few scenes were remade in Telugu with Telugu actors like Satyanarayana and Allu Ramalingaiah and the rest of the film was dubbed.
+A few scenes were remade in Telugu with actors like Satyanarayana and Allu Ramalingaiah and the rest of the film was dubbed.

 Plot

-The movie starts with Kamal and Rajini, close associates, playing a game in a bar.
+The film starts with Kamal and Rajini, close associates, playing a game in a bar.
 When the game is finished, the couple, along with their gang ransack the bar and loot the money.
 In brief, this is the story of a young man who dreams of becoming a policeman, but decides to oppose the police and heads a gang of thieves.
 When he discovers that his associates are much worse than thieves, he joins the police and nabs the criminals.

 Production

 The film was directed by S. P. Muthuraman, written by Mahendran and produced by M. Santhinarayanan, who began life as a costume-maker before rising to become a film producer.
 The song "Uravo Pudumai", picturised on Kamal Haasan and Sangeeta, was filmed on the area of Kundrathur and Thiruneermalai near Chennai.
 During a fight scene on Mount Road, Kamal Haasan was injured on set.
 Haasan fixed his shoulder dislocation with a turkey towel and an iron rod on the sets.
 He returned to the shot after taking just a 10-minute break.
 The film is noted for Rajinikanth's famous phrase "Idhu thaan Rajini style" (This is Rajini Style), which he says several times throughout the film.
 This film was shot in black-and-white.
 It was given an "U" (unrestricted) certificate by the Central Board of Film Certification after eight cuts.
 The final length of the film was 3947.05 metres.